Things to see and do - Tintagel

 This small manor house with walls almost 1 m thick and undulating slate roofs dates from the 14C.
 The sober but pleasant interior contains country furniture.

-The castle ruins stand on an impressive site overlooking craggy rocks and the sea and include the walls of an 1145 chapel and great hall, as well as the vestiges of a 6C Celtic monastery.
+The castle ruins are scattered about an impressive site overlooking craggy rocks and the sea: they include the walls of the chapel, dating from 1145, and the great hall.
+Furthermore, they were built upon the vestiges of a 6C Celtic monastery and othe..

 Bossiney Road GB - Tintagel PL34 0AX